 Compliance with this policy will be demonstrated when no regulator, judge, or other legally empowered authority concludes that TheRide has violated any Federal or State law pertaining to discrimination.
 This interpretation is appropriate because discrimination is a legal infraction which is tightly defined by law.
 Accusations of discrimination are unfortunately common, and legal requirements may not be the same as subjective experience.
 TheRide cannot meet everyone's expectations but can anticipate and comply with the law.
-This is reasonable because legal standards can be anticipated and compliance can be objectively determined, or at least determined by a legal authority.
+This is reasonable because legal standards can be anticipated and compliance can be objectively determined, or at least determined by an outside legal authority.

 - During the monitoring period no legal authority concluded that TheRide broke any law pertaining to discrimination.
-We are not aware of any formal complaints being lodged with any legal authority, nor of any credible accusations in general. - Federal Audit: AAATA's 2018 Triennial audit conducted by the Federal Transit Administration found no deficiencies at the AAATA with respect to the Americans with Disabilities Act or Title VI compliance.
-The audit covered requirements such as disparate impacts, disproportionate burdens, equity analysis, Limited English Proficiency, public participation, service change policies, etc.
+We are not aware of any formal complaints being lodged with any legal authority, nor of any credible accusations in general. - A triennial audit conducted by the Federal Transit Administration found no deficiencies at the AAATA with respect to the Americans with Disabilities Act or Title VI compliance.
+The audit covered requirements such as disparate impacts, disproportionate burdens, equity analysis, limited English proficiency, public participation, service change policies, etc.